CheatSolutions/Important-Information/documentation/settings.md

-# <a href="https://www.idealistic.ai/discord/vacan">Click to join our Discord community</a>
+# <a href="https://www.idealistic.ai/discord/spartan">Click to join our Discord community</a>

 ## settings.yml File
 ```
 Punishments:
   broadcast_on_punishment: true # Let everyone know when someone is punished via the chat
 Logs:
-  log_file: true # Log important information in Vacan’s log directory/folder in individual files
+  log_file: true # Log important information in Spartan’s log directory/folder in individual files
   log_console: true # Log important information in the console and logs of your server
-Purchases:
-  paypal_email: '' # Used for retrieving any purchases that load by the jar
-  patreon_full_name: '' # Used for retrieving any purchases that load by the jar
-  builtbybit_user_url: '' # Used for retrieving any purchases that load by the jar
 Notifications:
   awareness_notifications: true # Be notified about important functionalities of the plugin
   individual_only_notifications: false # Be notified only about your own detections and not of other players